amoyeh/grunt-syncpack/README.md

 ### Options

-#### options.ext
+#### options.action
-Type: Array
+Type: String

 Default : undefined

-list of files to include in globbing patterns.[more detail](http://gruntjs.com/configuring-tasks#globbing-patterns)
+actions to perform, either "newerToTempFolder" or "mergeToRelease", see features section for more information

+#### options.tempFolderName
+Type: String

+Default : "__temp__"

+the temporary folder name

+#### options.logDetail
+Type: boolean

+Default : false

+detail console message of every files copied, always show in grunt --verbose mode

-#### files
+#### cwd
-Type: Object
+Type: String

 Default : undefined

-setting source and destination path, example {src: "/source/path", dest: "destination/path"}
+current working directory, the project source directory

-#### action
+#### dest
 Type: String

 Default : undefined

-actions to perform, either "newerToTempFolder" or "mergeToRelease"
+the destination directory, usually the release directory that contains compressed files and ready for upload

+#### src
+Type: Array

+Default : undefined

+grunt provided file format, see [globbing pattern](http://gruntjs.com/configuring-tasks#globbing-patterns) for more detail.

+#### expand
+Type: boolean

+Default : true

+grunt provided file format, make sure set to true to check every files in every folder.

 ### Typical Usage

-- use **newerToTempFolder** action to copy newer files to a temp folder name "__temp__"
+- use **newerToTempFolder** action to copy newer files to a temporary folder.
-- use any of the compression plugin provided by grunt, ex:uglify, pngmin to the files in the "__temp__" folder, since compression updates the files in the \_\_temp\_\_ folder, the mdate of these files are changed.
+- use any of the compression plugin provided by grunt, ex:uglify, pngmin to the files in the temporary folder, since compression updates the files in the temporary folder, the mdate of these copied files are changed.
-- use **mergeToRelease** action to copy these newer compressed files to destination folder, the newer file mtime updated to the same as source file mtime, the \_\_temp\_\_ folder will be deleted afterward.
+- use **mergeToRelease** action to copy these newer compressed files to destination folder, the newer file mtime updated to the same as source file mtime, the temporary folder will be deleted afterward.

 ## Release History
 2014.9.21 initial release